AIAUSA/goaia-home/_content/aia-swimming.md

     name: Casey Converse
     experience: NCAA All-American, 1976 Olympian, Former American Record-Holder Head Women’s Swim Coach, U.S. Air Force Academy (retired)
-    quote: |-
-      For me, Athletes in Action Swimming has been all about community.
-We are the Body of Christ in…the world of competitive swimming.

-      An Athletes in Action chapel is like a family gathering.
-We get to look at competition differently;
-      we know there is a larger purpose at work in our lives; and we get to affirm that in one another.
-To know and be known by other followers of Jesus, regardless of our accomplishments or failures, sets our thinking right.
+    quote: "For me, Athletes in Action Swimming has been all about community.
+We are\nthe Body of Christ in…the world of competitive swimming. \n\n\nAn Athletes in Action chapel is like a family gathering.
+We get to look at competition differently;\nwe know there is a larger purpose at work in our lives; and we get to affirm\nthat in one another.
+To know and be known by other followers of Jesus, regardless\nof our accomplishments or failures, sets our thinking right."
   - template: alumni-quote
     name: Jim Reitz
     experience: Head Swim Coach (retired), University of Nevada, Las Vegas